Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 While breastfed baby poop has a sweet, mild smell, a truly fishy odor is not normal or healthy.
 Some poop smell is expected, but a persistent fish-like aroma likely signals an underlying issue.

-Healthy breastfed stools will be yellowish, loose and have a mild, inoffensive scent.
+Healthy breastfed stools will be yellowish, loose, and have a mild, inoffensive scent.
 Formula-fed baby poop is pasty with a stronger smell, but still shouldn’t be overtly fishy.

 There are a few possible causes of fishy smelling baby poop: